jiricodes/ascii-wave-function-collapse-rs/README.md

 In ascii... with spaghetti... cooked very slow...

 ## Features
 Not many.
 Currently generates hilly map with defined size and given seed.
 The map modularity is not really implemented, but weight can be adjusted in-code to specify "biomes".
+There is no backtracking if the algo gets stuck in an impossible situation (doesn't happen so often though).

 ## Usage
 Requires rust to be installed.
 Then use `cargo run --release` to run or `cargo build --release` to build.